Proof of Concept in Rwanda

 “Before, I thought if someone mistreated me, I would make a scene and run back to my family.
 But now, I feel motivated to handle it the way Jeanine did.” (female participant)

-Explore the key findings in the infographic below, or dive deeper in our full evaluation report.
+Explore the key findings from our qualitative research in the infographic below, or dive deeper in our full evaluation report.

 Stay up to date